llh66/text-based-game/README.md

 #### non-standard C/C++ libraries:
 No
 #### Compilation and execution instructions:
-1.Player needs to make a name for his adventurer (less than 20 letters) 2.Every turn the player needs to choose his move by typing 1,2,3 or 4,whose corresponding action is attack,rest, healing and skill attack.
+1. Player needs to make a name for his adventurer (less than 20 letters)
+2. Every turn the player needs to choose his move by typing 1,2,3 or 4,whose corresponding action is attack,rest, healing and skill attack.
 Among them,healing and skill attack require for enough Mp.
-3.After the end of the game,you can choose to replay the game.
+3. After the end of the game,you can choose to replay the game.